+Conclusion

-Astroviruses have a high genetic diversity, multiple mechanism of generating additional diversity, and infect a wide range of host species therefore understanding their prevalence in their wildlife hosts can help to predict or prevent the emergence of novel astrovirus strains into domestic animals and human populations
+This study offered important contributions to the understanding of virus diversity in an under-sampled region of the world, and the sequences contribute to a better picture of co-evolution and transmission among bat species.
+Multiple sampling points as in the study further give a more comprehensive picture of how viruses vary over space and time and host species.
+Furthermore, the differences in prevalence between the two main individual populations can be attributed but not limited to differences between locations, sex, population dynamics and bat species and also anthropogenic factors therefore there is need for a more comprehensive study to fully establish the factors contributing to the AstV viral dynamics among bat populations.
+Astroviruses have a high genetic diversity, multiple mechanism of generating additional diversity, and infect a wide range of host species therefore understanding their prevalence and infection dynamics in their wildlife hosts can help to predict or prevent the emergence of novel astrovirus strains into domestic animals and human populations

 Acknowledgments: We thank Billy Butete for his field assistance.
 The authors gratefully acknowledge and thank the International Atomic Energy Agency for making available the sequencing services.
 We thank the Research Council of Zimbabwe for approving this study (research registration certificate N° 03006) and the Hurungwe Rural District council for their assistance and facilitation.
 We thank the Animal Research Ethics Committee of Zimbabwe for their approval (ref number 002/2017).
 This work was conducted within the framework of the Research Platform “Production and Conservation in Partnership” (RP–PCP).